-(It is indeed a tragic when an infant dies due to another road user who cared less of the safety of others but other than feeling sad & saying our condolences, what we are doing to ensure another person does not dies in the same manner?
+(News snippet – It is indeed a tragedy when an infant dies due to another road user who cared less of the safety of others but other than feeling sad & saying our condolences, what we are doing to ensure another person does not die in the same manner?
 Image source: the Net)

-The real reason why people got pissed off was the fact that the people who was involved denied it at first until the evidences started to appear on the internet.
-Have they forgotten, these days, information flies faster than speed of sound and all information is available at one’s finger tips.
+The real reason why people got pissed off was the fact that the people who were involved denied it at first until the evidence started to appear on the internet.
+Have they forgotten, these days, information flies faster than the speed of sound and all information is available at one’s fingertips.

 One just hope that my fellow Malaysian will still remember this when it comes to the next general election.
 No matter what kind of “I help you, you help me” promise of better roads, sacks of rice, new schools, donations, new bridge or new houses pledged, it should be the last time that we want to allow something similar to happen again.
 It will take probably years to clean up the current mess.

 Let come back on something that worth a good read and in a way inspirational – thanks to this post:-

 At the primary school level, up to UPSR, the Tamil schools are scoring the highest grades for science and mathematics.
 They are even beating the Chinese schools.
 They have left the sekolah kebangsaan behind.
 (Sekolah agama, sekolah pondok semua tak payah sebut lah ok.)

 And now the Tamil schools are getting into the top league in the UPSR exams.
 As an example, for 2014 the SRJK (Tamil) Taman Tun Aminah in Johor Bharu produced the best UPSR results in Malaysia.
 43 students scored straight 7-A’s and another 43 students scored 7-B’s.
 Another Tamil school in Johor the SRJKT Masai has also been hitting the big leagues in the UPSR.